Danny Wright – Executive Director, Founder

 Danny Wright has been developing his skill-set and experience in working with developing communities, water health, and non-profit management over the course of the last 10 years.
 He initially received his Environmental Studies, B.A., from the University of Santa Barbara, California, where he concentrated on climate change, ecology, and community-based conservation.
 Following his studies in Santa Barbara, Danny completed his Coastal and Watershed Science and Policy M.Sc. at the California State University, Monterey Bay, where he focused on watershed science, water quality, and international water management, attending supplemental courses at Monterey Institute of International Studies.
 Danny gained his experience outside the education sector through extensive travel in developing nations, helping develop an environmental education non-profit (SproutUp) in Santa Cruz, and creating and managing the largest and most extensive community-based coastal water quality monitoring program within the U.S., through his work with the non-profit organization, Surfrider Foundation.

-Tyler Hubbell – Program Manager & WASH Assistant Director
+Tyler Hubbell – Assistant Director

 Tyler is an outdoor enthusiast and avid waterman.
 He developed his love for fresh water at a young age while backpacking in the alpine Sierras, drinking from high mountain springs and snowmelt.
 He graduated from UC Santa Cruz with a double major in marine biology and environmental studies among several extra curriculars.
-While living in Santa Cruz he founded and directed the regional chapter of Sprout Up, a non profit dedicated to teaching environmental science and sustainability to elementary school students and also helped found Oceanseed Project, an organization that brings experiential marine based curriculum to incarcerated youth in Santa Cruz county.
+While living in Santa Cruz he founded and directed the regional chapter of Sprout Up, a non-profit dedicated to teaching environmental science and sustainability to elementary school students and also helped found Oceanseed Project, an organization that brings experiential marine based curriculum to incarcerated youth in Santa Cruz County.
 More recently, he worked as a marine naturalist for Pacific Whale Foundation in Maui.
 Tyler is excited to focus his time, energy and expertise to Gravity Water’s mission of enhancing access to clean water infrastructure in communities throughout the world.

-Anders Cochran – Business Relations
+Anders Cochran – Public Engagement

 Anders Cochran is a highly energetic and motivated entrepreneur from Santa Cruz, California.
 Anders works closely with Swanton Berry Farm, a leading social enterprise that set the standard for ethical farming.
 He coordinates community events for the farm as well as a market vendor at local farmers markets.
 Anders’ entrepreneurial spirit exudes from his development and management of his own surf school, “Academy Surf Lessons Santa Cruz”.
 Starting from scratch, Anders grew his surf school into a successful business venture and remains consistent with his passion for local business and community.
 In between all of this work, Anders is passionate about the outdoors and enjoys activities like surfing and hiking, and at night he plays drums for a rock n roll band!
 Anders is excited to utilize his many skills to help Gravity Water provide clean drinking water to people around the World, while creating lasting relationships with the communities that need it most.